greenlight2000/llm-code-eval/final_code/code_repair/README.md

 # Code Repair

 ## Data
-The code review dataset is at `data/code_repair_data.jsonl`.
-We explain the fields of the data below:
+The code review dataset is located in `data/code_repair_data.jsonl`.
+The fields of the data are explained below:

 | Field                	   | Explanation                                          	             |
 |--------------------------|--------------------------------------------------------------------|